fentas/c3io/README.md

 * c3io!__req__

->> triggers an message event in order to replay to the input request
+> triggers an message event in order to replay to the input request

-c3io!__stp__ is [c3docker](https://github.com/fentas/c3docker) specific.
+*c3io!__stp__ is [c3docker](https://github.com/fentas/c3docker) specific.*

 #### custom commands

-It's possible to define your own commands.
+It is possible to define your own commands.

 ```node
 var c3io = require('c3io')